 No. Following the Localism Act 2011 North Yorkshire Home Choice operate a "closed" housing register which means that we operate an eligibility and qualification criteria.

-It is not possible to say how long you will need to wait.
-We have more people on our housing register than there are available properties and therefore not everybody on the register will secure housing.
-It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and mutual exchange..
+It is not possible to say how long you will need to wait to be housed as the demand for housing in North Yorkshire is high and we have more people on our housing register than there are available properties.
+We will therefore not be able to help everyone who applies to us to secure housing.
+It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and the mutual exchange system.

-This is an expression of interest in a property and does not mean you have to pay any money.
-You will be advised on the type of property and number of bedrooms you are eligible to apply for and you will be able to bid on upto 3 properties each week.
+This is an expression of interest on a property and does not mean you have to pay any money.
+You will be advised on the type of property and number of bedrooms you are eligible to apply for and you will be able to bid on a maximum of 3 properties each week.